placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 ## usecases:

+- multiple research teams running training or inference on the same GPU(s) but in different LXC containers

+- a rendering task/game on a laptop without a dedicated GPU is running using GPU-over-IP on the same LAN

 - run inference tasks on a GPU in an LXC container and game on the same GPU in a Windows VM at the same time

 - run training tasks on a GPU in one LXC container and inference tasks on the same GPU in another LXC container  at the same time (adjust batch size accordingly)